Safely harbored Since 1972

 For more information here is a video on cracking claws.

 This answer depends on the time of year that they are purchased.
 At Key Largo Fisheries, it is our goal to provide the freshest seafood possible.
-During the off-season, it is common for us to “Fresh Freeze” the crab after cooking to ensure freshness and preserve the already cooked meat.
+During the off-season, we “Fresh Freeze” the claws after cooking to ensure freshness and preserve the already cooked meat.
 For thawing instructions, see “How do I thaw frozen Stone Crab claws?”

 This answer depends on the size of the claw.